The $\bar\gamma$-frame for Tutte polynomials of matroids: Specializing the -invariant to the Tutte polynomial

 where the first sum ranges over all $n!$ permutations of $\{1,2,\ldots,n\}.$ A {\em specialization} of the $\mathcal{G}$-invariant taking values in a $\mathbb{K}$-vector space $V$ is a linear map from $\mathcal{G}(n,r)$ to $V$.
 Given a basis of $\mathcal{G}(n,r)$, we can specify a specialization by assigning a vector in $V$ to each basis element and extending by linearity.
 In particular, a specialization is specified if we assign a value in $V$ to each symbol $\underline{r}$.
 There are more general notions of specializations; for example, one could define $\mathcal{G}(n,r)$ as a free $\mathbb{Z}$-module and specialize through a $\mathbb{Z}$-linear map to an abelian group $\mathbb{A}$.

 It follows from a theorem of Derksen and Fink \cite{DerksenFink} that the Tutte polynomial is a specialization of the $\mathcal{G}$-invariant.
-To clarify notation, we recall the definition of the Tutte polynomial: for a rank-$r$ matroid $M$ on the set $S.$ The \emph{Tutte polynomial} $T(M)$ and its \emph{coefficients} $t_{ij}(M)$ are defined by
+To clarify notation, recall that if $M$ is a rank-$r$ matroid on the set $S$, the \emph{Tutte polynomial} $T(M)$ and its \emph{coefficients} $t_{ij}(M)$ are defined by

 Surveys of the Tutte polynomial can be found in \cite{BryOx, Handbook} and we shall assume some familiarity with the area.
 As a starting point, we note the easy fact that

 where $U_{r,n}$ is a uniform matroid.
 This explicit formula was in fact our motivation and it will play a surprisingly fundamental role in the theory.